evertverschoor/2DGameEngine/README.md

 ## Could Haves

--> OpenGL Renderer for Mac and Linux support (also xinput alternative?)
+-> OpenGL Renderer for Mac and Linux support (also xinput and xaudio alternatives?)

 ## Changelog